-An employee who becomes ill or otherwise incapacitated should attempt to notify his/her leave approving official not later than the starting time of his/her work schedule.
+An employee who becomes ill or otherwise incapacitated shall attempt to notify the first-level supervisor not later than the starting time of the employee's work schedule.

-Sick leave for prearranged medical, dental, or optical examination or treatment should be applied for and approved in advance to allow the leave approving official sufficient time to make alternate arrangements for accomplishing the unit's workload.
+Sick leave for prearranged medical, dental, or optical examination or treatment should be applied for and approved in advance to allow the first-level supervisor sufficient time to make alternate arrangements for accomplishing the unit's workload.
 To the extent possible, employees should schedule routine examinations outside of regular working hours.

-The leave approving official will grant sick leave to an employee who is ill or otherwise incapacitated except when there is reason to believe the employee may be abusing sick leave.
-A medical certificate or other evidence of incapacity for duty acceptable to the leave approving official may be required to substantiate any request for approval of sick leave.
-The employee's signed statement explaining the nature of his/her illness may be acceptable in lieu of a medical certificate due to a shortage of physicians or remoteness of locality or because the illness does not require the services of a physician.
+The first-level supervisor will grant sick leave to an employee who is ill or otherwise incapacitated except when there is reason to believe the employee may be abusing sick leave.
+A medical certificate or other evidence of incapacity for duty acceptable to the first-level supervisor may be required to substantiate any request for approval of sick leave.
+The employee's signed statement explaining the nature of the employee's illness may be acceptable in lieu of a medical certificate due to a shortage of physicians or remoteness of locality or because the illness does not require the services of a physician.
 For extended periods of sick leave (3 days or more), a medical release to return to duty may be required.